Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Methods

 \subsection{Theoretical model}

-In our model, each NS is represented as a single coarse-grained unit, referred to as a ``blob''.
+We developed a theoretical model to predict equilibrium and kinetic phase behaviors of NS+PLL mixtures.
+Our approach accounts for the free energies of screened electrostatics and base pairing in aqueous solution, as well as the effects of translational entropy and excluded volume.
+Each NS is represented as a single coarse-grained unit, referred to as a ``blob''.
 Each PLL molecule is represented as a freely jointed chain of $N_\text{p}=10$ Kuhn-length blobs~\cite{shi2013control}.
 Each blob carries a Gaussian charge distribution,

 where we use the subscript $i$ to indicate the nanostar (N) and PLL (P) species.
-A blob of species $i$ carries a total charge of $Z_i e$, where the blob radius $\sigma_i$ describes the spatial range of the charge distribution.
+A blob of species $i$ carries a total charge of $Z_i e$, where we use the bare charge values of one negative charge per NS base, except for the terminal 3' base that lacked a phosphate (and so $Z_N = -192)$, and one positive charge per PLL residue (and so $Z_P=10$).
+The blob radius $\sigma_i$ describes the spatial range of the charge distribution.
 Microcations (+) and microanions ($-$), including counterions and added monovalent salt, are treated as point particles.
 We do not distinguish between these different sources of microions in the model.
 The implicit solvent is treated as a continuum.
 The number densities of these four ion species, $\rho_{\text{N}}$, $\rho_{\text{P}}$, $\rho_{+}$, and $\rho_{-}$, are constrained by the electroneutrality condition

-We construct a mean-field model by adapting the DLVO theory~\cite{derjaguin1941theory,verwey1947theory} for colloidal particles to soft blobs.
+We evaluate the system free energy within a mean-field approximation by adapting the DLVO theory~\cite{derjaguin1941theory,verwey1947theory} for colloidal particles to soft blobs.
 We then account for associative interactions between sticky ends using Wertheim's first-order perturbation theory~\cite{wertheim1984fluids}.
-This approach can be derived from the classical partition function of the blob mixture using classical density functional theory and mean-field approximations that treat the screened electrostatic and associative interactions on equal footing.
-This consistency between the treatment of electrostatic and basepairing interactions is crucial for the prediction of overlapping upper and lower critical salt concentrations for npNS+PLL coacervation and pNS associative phase separation, respectively.
-Complete details are provided in Sections S1-S4..
+Because the system free energy is derived from the classical partition function of the blob mixture using classical density functional theory, this approach treats the screened electrostatic and associative interactions in a consistent manner.
+This consistency between the treatment of electrostatic and base pairing interactions is crucial for the prediction of overlapping upper and lower critical salt concentrations for npNS+PLL coacervation and pNS associative phase separation, respectively.
+Complete details are provided in Sections S1--S5.

 The total free-energy density of the mixture can be written as